signaldatascience/R-curriculum/src/week1/day4/r-functional.md

 	* This is because you have to use the `<<-` operator to modify the object while situated in the scope of a function call.

-* Recursive functionality
+* Recursive functionality, which is self-dependent, contrary to the isolated nature of each function call when using `*apply()`[^solve]

-* While loops
+* While loops, because you don't know in advance how many times the loop will iterate

 Moreover, people will sometimes say say that you should use the `*apply()` functions instead of loops because loops are slow. **This is not true.**